Death Capital in the Public Service

 In the absence of a Civil partnership or partner, the death benefit is paid in full to the children and divided equally between them.

-In the absence of a spouse or partner of Civil partnerships and children, the death benefit shall be paid to the staff member's ascendants or distributed among the staff member's ascendants who were dependent on him at the time of death.
+In the absence of a spouse or partner of Civil partnerships and children, the death benefit shall be paid in the ascending line or distributed among the ascending lines of the staff member who were dependent on him at the time of death.

 How is the death benefit paid?

-The death benefit is paid in a single installment by the employee's employer on the day of his death.
+The death benefit is paid in one installment by the employee's employer on the day of his death.

 What are the conditions to be met to be entitled to a death benefit?